KNOWDYN/mijann/README.md

-# Mijann — Open-Source Semantic Shield for Conversational Agents
+# Mijann — Semantic Shield for Conversational Agents

 > Mijann is an open-source, LLM-agnostic security shield that inspects, sanitizes, and blocks malicious prompts to prevent jailbreaks, data exfiltration, and unauthorized tool use in conversational agents.
 Read the complete whitepaper [here](./WHITEPAPER.md)